What makes NLP goal setting better than SMART goals?

 Traditional goal setting focuses on external outcomes, what you want to achieve.
 Neuro-Linguistic Programming (NLP), on the other hand, focuses on who you are while achieving it.
 NLP helps align your beliefs, emotions, and identity with your goals, making motivation natural and results more consistent.
 Instead of pushing yourself through discipline alone, NLP reprograms your subconscious mind to support your success from within.
+By adopting an NLP goal approach, you can enhance your ability to reach your desired outcomes.

 You’ve probably set goals before to lose weight, earn more and wake up earlier.
 But after a few weeks, motivation fades, and the goal feels heavy.
 Why?
 Traditional goal-setting focuses on logic and structure (like SMART goals), but human behavior is driven by emotion and belief.